 —Robert Stickgold, PhD, Harvard Medical School

-The Eight Phases of EMDR Treatment
+What to Expect in an EMDR Session: The Eight Phases of EMDR Treatment

 An EMDR session involves an eight-phase treatment process.
 However, the number of sessions needed varies according to the client’s needs and history.
 The age of PTSD onset and the number of times the person experienced traumatic events or incidents determine how long they will be in treatment.
 According to some experts, clients with a single incident of trauma, such as a one-time assault or accident, may need only five hours to integrate the event.
 By contrast, people who have experienced childhood trauma or multiple incidents of trauma may require a longer treatment time.